 Over 50 living history groups from the first and second world wars can be seen demonstrating everything to do with the military side of the wars, from uniforms to weapons, equipment and vehicles.
 The festival re-creates large scale battles with full-on displays of firepower and massive pyrotechnic explosions and gunfire.

 You can see the World War I trench systems in action complete with gas attacks and the use of war horses.
 Other lighter activities include military fashion shows, swing music, vehicle parades and several fly pasts.
-This year’s fly pasts include the Supermarine Spitfire and a Lancaster.
+Fly pasts include the aircraft such as the Supermarine Spitfire and a Lancaster.
 There are stalls selling vintage clothing, collectables and much more on offer.